nuremics/nuremics/README.md

   e2@{ animate: true }
 ```

 Each **process item** integrated into the **application** defines its own set of inputs and outputs, specific to its internal algorithmic logic.
 When these **process items** are assembled into a workflow, the **application** itself exposes a higher-level set of inputs and outputs.
-These define the interface presented to the end user, who provides the necessary input data and retrieves the final results upon execution.
+These define the I/O interface presented to the end user, who provides the necessary input data and retrieves the final results upon execution.

-The assembly step is performed through a mapping between the internal input/output data of each **process item** and the global input/output interface of the **application**.
-This mapping mechanism serves multiple purposes: it defines which data are exposed to the end user and which remain internal to the workflow, and it manages the data dependencies between **process items**, when the output of one process is used as input for another.
-It notably ensures a coherent and seamless management of data across the workflow, while delivering a clean and focused I/O interface tailored to the user's needs.
+The assembly step is performed through a mapping between the internal I/O data of each **process item** and the global I/O interface of the **application**.
+This mapping mechanism serves multiple purposes:

+- It defines which data are exposed to the end user (and how they are displayed) and which remain internal to the workflow.

+- It manages the data dependencies between **process items**, when the output of one process is used as input for another.

+This notably ensures a coherent and seamless management of data across the workflow, while delivering a clean and focused I/O interface tailored to the user's needs.

 The mapping between a **process item** and the **application** starts by specifying which process input parameters are exposed to the end user, and how they are labeled in the **application** input interface.